How to measure hip range of motion

 Hip external rotation

-Flex the hip and knee to 90° and swing the shin inward so the foot moves away from the midline; normal is about 45°.
+Flex the hip and knee to 90° and rotate the hip so the foot swings toward the midline; normal is about 45°.
 In the app this uses the phone’s attitude reference with the shin as the pointer.
-Hip abduction (about 45°) and internal rotation (about 45°) are measured similarly.

 Getting a reliable measurement